 Further pressure of membership numbers led to the lounge extension in 1973.
 And again, the financial and labour resources for this extension were provided by the members.

 This journey of foresight and self-help by the members of the club set the basis for the development of a club that has been developed into a world class lawn bowls venue as evidenced by being selected to host the 1996 World Bowls Tournament, 1987 and 1988 Jack High Competitions (Mazda International Bowls Tournaments), 2011 Asia-Pacific Bowls Championships, and 2012 World Lawn Bowls Championships.
-More recently the Lockleys Club hosted the 58th Australian Police Bowls Championships in April 2016, and in April of 2017 will host the 2017 Australian Sides Championships.
+More recently the Lockleys Club hosted the 58th Australian Police Bowls Championships in April 2016, and the Australian Sides Championships in April 2017.

 To quote Vern Butler our Club Historian in summarizing the reason for this outstanding history since 1913 …